 Despite their lush appearance, natural coral reefs are extremely nutrient-poor environments.
+Not likely to be able to grow too much bad algae.
 Corals everywhere should be just fine with that, since it means less pressure to compete for space with benthic (that is, growing on the sea floor) microalgae.
 Planktonic microalgae, on the other hand, are predictably delivered to the reef from adjacent, comparatively fertile open ocean waters each day via the tides.
 These algae—the phytoplankton—can serve as an excellent nutritional supplement for corals and other filter-feeding reef dwellers.
 Until these incoming phytoplankton are captured and consumed by the hungry corals, they scavenge whatever nutrients they can from the infertile reef waters, effectively competing with the resident benthic algae that the corals so hate.
 Though there’s usually not much of it to be found over a characteristically crystal-clear reef, corals can really benefit from the stuff.

 Greener on the Other Side

 Things tend to be a little different in many marine aquaria.
 Most notably, they are not nutrient-poor.
 Indeed, a good number of hobbyists struggle endlessly to maintain low dissolved nutrient levels.
 This is due to a few common missteps.
 The big one is, of course, overstocking (e.g. adding too many animals).
 The close second is overfeeding.
 Sometimes nutrient build-ups stem from single poor decisions made early on (e.g. going cheap instead of investing in dependable filtration devices).
 Sometimes they simply stem from chronically poor husbandry practice (e.g. not carrying out enough water changes).
 Lots of factors lead to the steady accumulation of nitrate, phosphate and silicate.
 But the result is pretty much always the same: algae plagues.